waynellincoln/ttentrepreneur/README.md

  Added static data in posts table

  Create a custom working search bar - create form around html search code to send data to be processed in data base.
-Changes made to sidebar.php page
+Code processed in new file - search.php

+ Populate the categories list in the sidebar from the categories table

+ Admin - cut up code to make it easier to use